zetof/LPD8/README.md

 # In normal times, a control knob is meant to be sticky.
 That means that if we change program and then knob
 # value, knob will not react when we return to original program until last stored value for this program
 # will be reached.
-Know will then follow changes normally
+It will then follow changes normally
 # Note that we can define sticky mode for a single knob, an array of knobs or all knobs
 lpd8.set_not_sticky_knob(Programs.PGM_4, [Knobs.KNOB_1, Knobs.KNOB_2, Knobs.KNOB_3, Knobs.KNOB_4])